tocom242242/qmix_tf2/README.md

 # QMIX implemented in TensorFlow 2

-None: Currently, we are only experimenting with Two State Game.
+Note: Currently, we are only experimenting with Two State Game.

 ## How to run QMIX in Two State Game